haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 ### Property generators
 We create a property generator `Gen Prop` instance by defining an `unGen` function.

+QuickCheck creates a property generator `Gen Prop` if we give it an input generator.
+In `prop_reverse`, QuickCheck has already an `Int` generator and an array generator.
+In `cyclicList_prop`, we define an input generator `cyclicList`.

-Let's say `gen` is our `Gen [Int]` generator. `f` is a property, a function whose signature is
+Let's say `gen` is our `Gen [Int]` generator. `f` is a property, a function whose signature is:
 ```haskell
 [Int] -> Bool
 ```